 Blood pressure monitors are available in our web shop with special AFib detection.
 These blood pressure monitors indicate during the measurement whether an irregular heartbeat is detected.
 A symbol will then light up.
 If this happens regularly, it is wise to consult your doctor or doctor.
 He or she can then further investigate your complaints.
 To discover atrial fibrillation with a blood pressure monitor a multiple measurement must take place.
 The blood pressure monitor then automatically measures the blood pressure several times.
 Between each measurement there is a rest period of 15 to 30 seconds.
 At Blood pressure meter.shop you can buy the following blood pressure monitors with AFib detection:

-- Microlife BP A6 BT upper arm blood pressure monitor
+- Rossmax X5 BT upper arm blood pressure monitor

 Get in touch with us for more information